hossamzee/geoqassim/readme.md

 - Check form with the attribute files, they maybe do not need it.
 - Update the main album photo, in a good way of course.
 - Consider doing some styling, specially, with photos_show page.
+- Make the messages to be sent good looking ones (Update the design of emails.) and not spams.

 # Future Imporvements
 - Google Analytics implementing.